How does this work?

 Mainly, there are two ways you can buy, sell or rent a property.
 First, you can do it yourself.
 The second way is when you hire a real estate broker.
 When you sign an agency agreement with a broker, you are officially hiring the broker—it's an employment agreement.
 In short, when you hire a licensed real estate broker to represent you in a real estate transaction, an agency relationship is created.

 Compensation to the agency varies and is negotiable.
 We do not publicly quote fees or rates because we want to avoid claims of price fixing or anti-trust violations.
 Typically, broker commissions are paid from the seller's gross proceeds and at the time of closing.
-However, flat fee agreements and/or buyers paying commissions not paid by sellers can also occur.
+However, flat fee agreements can exist.
 Each client is unique.

 What areas do you specialize in?

 We maintain razor sharp focus in servicing the following downtown Chicago areas: River North, Gold Coast, Magnificent Mile, Streeterville, LakeShore East, the Loop, West Loop, South Loop, Printer's Row, Randolph Market, Fulton Market, Greek Town, Museum Park, Prairie District, Old Town, East Lakeview and Lincoln Park.

 Yes.
 Privacy and confidentiality is one of our top priorities.
 Your information is never shared nor sold to outside vendors for any reason.
 It is centrally stored with our company to assist efficient and timely movement of your file.